odysseyalive/jstack/docs/guides/configuration.md

 **⏱️ 10 minutes** | **🟢 Beginner Friendly**

-> **Learn how to safely edit JarvisJR configuration files to customize your AI Second Brain setup.**
+> **Learn how to safely edit jstack configuration files to customize your AI Second Brain setup.**

 ## 🎯 What You'll Learn